M.I.T. DEPARTMENT OF EECS

 root-servers.net.
 One way to get a list

 athena% dig . ns

 digto ask one of the root servers the address of

 lirone.csail.mit.edu, without recursion.
 What command do you use to do this?

 lirone.csail.mit.edu.
-What commands did you use to do this, and what is the IP address?
+What commands did you use to do this?
+What IP address did you find for lirone?

 www.dmoz.org.
 What command did you use?
-Does it have the answer in its cache?
+Did your default server have the answer in its cache?
 How do you know?
 How long did this query take?
 If this information was cached, please find some other host name that is not cached and do this section with that other host.